Homepage

 task. h

 configUSE_APPLICATION_TASK_TAG must be defined as 1 for this function to be available.
-See the configuration section for more information.
+See the RTOS Configuration documentation for more information.

 Although it is possible to use the first function parameter to call the hook function of any task, the most common use of task hook function is with the trace hook macros, as per the example given below.